George Torrance (footballer): Brentford

-Return to non-league football
+Return to non-League football

 Torrance joined Alliance Premier League club Maidstone United on loan during the 1985–86 season, helping the club stave off relegation on goal difference and signed on a permanent deal at the end of the campaign.
-He moved to Cornwall in 1987 and joined South Western League club Falmouth Town, winning three titles and making over 250 appearances for the club.
+He moved to Cornwall in 1987 and joined South Western League club Falmouth Town, winning three division championships and making over 250 appearances for the club.
 Torrance later joined Porthleven, playing well into his 40s and serving as player-assistant manager at the club.

 Representative career

 In December 1986, Torrance was called upon to represent the FA XI in a match versus an Isthmian League representative team.
 He scored in a 4–1 victory.
 Despite being Scottish, Torrance appeared for England Police in a match versus Scotland in 1994, with England winning 3–0.
 Also playing for England was Torrance's Welsh former Brentford teammate, Gary Roberts.

 Personal life

 Torrance served in the Royal Engineers and later ran a residential home with his parents-in-law in St Keverne.
 He joined the Devon and Cornwall Constabulary in 1994, after moving to Falmouth.
 He was later stationed in Truro and in 2010 was based at Royal Cornwall Hospital in the town.
 Torrance has two children and lives in Helston.